GatorSense/STARSEED/README.md

 # Spatial and Texture Analysis of Root System architEcture with Earth mover's Distance (STARSEED)

-In this repository, we provide the paper (TBD) and code for our analysis approach using Earth Mover's Distance (EMD) for root architeture analysis.
+In this repository, we provide the paper and code for our analysis approach using Earth Mover's Distance (EMD) for root architeture analysis.

 ## Installation Prerequisites